 Software & Storage Selections

-Most of the (large) organizations go through an RFP process for software and hardware vendor selection.
+Most the (large) organizations go through an RFP process for software and hardware vendor selection.
 In my experience, that is one of the best frameworks to assess the capabilities of services.
 I think RFPs can introduce an organization to high-quality vendor partners.

 Eric explains the hardware and software vendor selection process in the fullest technical details in the Complete Edition Backup Bible eBook.
 He talks about: